-Typically, the lower Stikine River commercial sockeye salmon harvest is sampled weekly to obtain a total of 400 random samples; the first 200 are matched samples for ASL (GSI from scales), egg diameter from females, and otoliths, and the second 200 are matched samples for length, sex, and egg diameter from
+Typically, the lower Stikine River commercial sockeye salmon harvest is sampled weekly to obtain a total of 400 random samples; the first 200 are matched samples for ASL (GSI from scales), egg diameter from females, and otoliths, and the second 200 are matched samples for length, sex, and egg diameter from females.
+The ADF&G Mark lab analyzes thermal otolith marks from a subsample of at least 60 of these samples each week.
+As a result of the Wrangell ADF&G office closure in 2020, inseason otolith analyses sockeye salmon sampled in Canadian commercial fisheries will not be possible and analyses will be completed postseason.

-Egg diameter data is typically used in season to estimate Tahltan stock versus the mainstem stock contributions to the sockeye salmon harvests from commercial and assessment fisheries (Tahltan fish generally have smaller diameter eggs (<3.7 mm) compared to mainstem fish), and the enhanced Tahltan component is determined from the analysis of otolith samples collected each week and analyzed by the ADF&G Mark lab.
+Egg diameter data is typically used in season to estimate Tahltan stock versus the mainstem stock contributions to the sockeye salmon harvests from commercial fisheries (Tahltan fish generally have smaller diameter eggs (<3.7 mm) compared to mainstem fish), and the enhanced Tahltan component is determined from the analysis of otolith samples collected each week and analyzed by the ADF&G Mark lab.